 2 minutes 59 seconds| Although music from this fertile period was written in as little as a week, titles and final mixes have been years in the making.
 Such is the burden of a high-histamine perfectionist.

-An Apple guitar loop was used, and also a distorted drum loop.
+An Apple guitar loop was used here, and also a distorted drum loop.
 Guitar loops appear throughout my compositions, although sparingly.
-One is used near the end of Warm Laundry, while another was used, trasitionally, in Scepters of Incidence.
+One is used near the end of Warm Laundry, while another was used, transitionally, in Scepters of Incidence.
 High-impact drum loops often present problems.
 Such was the case in Lactose Summer and in my first Garageband composition, Provocateur, while the loop used in Agnus Dei was less problematic.

 Novel-in-Progress, excerpt 59| After researching the house where he is to stay while he completes his commission, Lowell sets off somewhat warily on his bicycle:

 Snow intercepted him, as South Dakota weather was dramatically changeable.
 It queerly matched in tone and tint cloud cover infused with a pinkish dusk, and revealed a prospect of company ahead on a road quickly succumbed to snowfall.

 The figure was edgeless and grayed-out in the straightaway, and if it was thought that he or she was stationary, this was undemonstrated in view of decided movement about the body, which the observer interpreted as the gait of someone striding, with effort, toward him.
 The distant between this individual and himself did not appreciably close in the quarter mile, which meant the walker shared his eastward trek.
 If this were a true reading of the situation, then no tracks were counted in the snow to add to those made by his bicycle tires.
 The continual deposition of freezing precipitation should bury any print in a short time, although the rider thought it strange, regardless, that this person remained fixed on the horizon like a range of mountains, and that the biker’s faster means of transportation did not alter this relationship.